duypham228/TAMUHACK2021-smart-eyes/README.md

 # smart-eyes
-checkout the details at out [devpost](https://devpost.com/software/smeyes-smart-eyes)
+checkout the details at our [devpost](https://devpost.com/software/smeyes-smart-eyes)